hieuminh65/api4all/README.md

 # api4all
-Easy-to-use LLM API from a state-of-the-art provider
+Easy-to-use LLM API from a state-of-the-art provider and comparison.

 ## Installation
 1. Clone the repository